3 Weeks in Spain and Portugal: 2 Itineraries

 Itinerary #2: Hiking and Beaches (Barcelona, Valencia, Ibiza, Lisbon, Algarve, Madeira Islands, Tenerife)

-There are so many good things Portugal and Spain offers to its foreign visitors.
+There are so many good things Portugal and Spain offer to its foreign visitors.
 But if you’re after exciting hiking trails and pristine beaches, that’s also possible.
 I personally love this itinerary because it offers an amazing opportunity.

 3 weeks in Spain and Portugal, you can’t miss the Canary Islands, which both countries have territories.
 Namely Madeira Islands, Tenerife, and Gran Canaria.
-I did a lot of hiking both in Madeira Islands and Tenerife.
+I did a lot of hiking both in the Madeira Islands and Tenerife.

 You can definitely do both.
 Go to 3 cities in Spain and 3 cities in Portugal.
-If you wnt to save a bit of money, choose only one between Tenerife, Gran Canaria, and Madeira Islands and swap it with a city on the mainland.
+If you want to save a bit of money, choose only one between Tenerife, Gran Canaria, and Madeira Islands and swap it with a city on the mainland.

 Barcelona for 4 days

-From Barcelona, the Pyrenees region is only 3 hour’s drive, so tht’s another option for hiking.
+From Barcelona, the Pyrenees region is only 3 hour’s drive, so that’s another option for hiking.
 Popilar areas includes Parc Natural del Cadí-Moixeró, Parc Natural de l’Alt Pirineu, and Aigüestortes i Estany de Sant Maurici National Park.

 Valencia or Ibiza for 3 days

 You should choose between these two locations because going to both will cost you time.
-Go to Valencia if you want to stay on the mainland and have the options to do day trips around the city.
+Go to Valencia if you want to stay on the mainland and have the option to do day trips around the city.
 You should also skip Ibiza if you don’t want to take the ferry.

 For the avid hiker, the mountainous regions around Valencia, such as the Sierra Calderona, present challenging trails with breathtaking views.

-Barcelona to Ibiza by plane is a non-stop 1 hour trip only.
+Barcelona to Ibiza by plane is a non-stop 1-hour trip only.
 I don’t recommend getting to Valencia, then from there taking a ferry.
 This will take too long and most likely won’t be cheaper than flying.

 Tenerife or Gran Canaria for 4 days

-Tenerife, the largest of the Canary Islands, beckons with diverse landscapes.
-Sun-seekers relish its black and golden sand beaches, like Playa de Las Teresitas and Playa Jardín.
-For hiking enthusiasts, the UNESCO-listed Teide National Park offers trails across volcanic terrains, culminating at Mount Teide, Spain’s highest peak.
+Tenerife, the largest of the Canary Islands has a variety of landscapes.
+There are golden sand beaches, like Playa de Las Teresitas and Playa Jardín.
+On the other hand, for hiking enthusiasts, the UNESCO-listed Teide National Park offers trails across volcanic terrains at Mount Teide, Spain’s highest peak.

 From Valencia or Ibiza, you can get to Tenerife by catching a flight.
 There’s a connection in Madrid.
-Choose and book flight wisely so you don’t spend more than 5 hours travelling between the two places.
+Choose and book a flight wisely so you don’t spend more than 5 hours travelling between the two places.
 From Ibiza or Valencia to Gran Canaria, the flight connects either in Madrid or Barcelona.

 Madeira Islands for 4 days

-You’re now heading to Portugal’s territory.
-Madeira Islands is easily one of my favourite hiking regions in Europe (well, Northwest Africa), when it comes to unique ecosystem.
 I hiked 3 trails and experienced 3 different environments; desert, semi-tropical, and mountain.
 The beaches here are not as stunning as Tenerife or Gran Canaria, but the lava pools are super cool.

 Lisbon for 2 days

 You can choose between Lisbon and Algarve as your next destination.
 There’s a direct flight to Lisbon from Madeira Island.
 If you go to Algarve, you need to connect in Lisbon.
+These two locations offer different experiences.

 But then, the travel between Lisbon and Algarve can be done by bus, driving, or plane.
 You decide if you want to end your trip in a city or near beautiful beaches.